 Causes of Sinus Tarsi Syndrome

-Very commonly, running will be done on uneven ground.
+Very commonly, running will be done on the uneven ground.
 This contributes to many of the conditions covered in this article.
 However, running on uneven ground is by far the most common cause of Sinus Tarsi Syndrome.
 This is because when a runner roles their ankle, the swelling that occurs causes the tissue to become compressed.
 This results in a pinching sensation in this area of the foot.
 Less commonly, this condition can be caused by the rolling in of the foot.
 When the foot is rolled in or pronated, pressure is applied causing the same pinching sensation in this area.